Covent Garden Restaurants – The Best Restaurants in Covent Garden

 The street performers and theatrical elements remain, which has kept a unique flair to the area, but the capital’s most successful restaurateurs have also entered stage right.

-Read this feature on Covent Garden restaurants as we pick some of the best restaurants in Covent Garden.
+Read this feature on Covent Garden restaurants as we pick some of our favourite restaurants in Covent Garden.

 The Barbary